surniaulula/wpsso/readme.txt

 (2016/06/21) Added support for The Events Calendar plugin (Pro version).
 Added basic support for the http://schema.org/Event type and its sub-types.

-= 3.32.4-2 =

-(2016/06/14) Fixed extra semi-colon preventing the custom Open Graph description from being used as a fallback.
-Several code changes to allow for additional origanization Schema markup.
-Updated a filter to cleanup incorrect notifications in Yoast SEO v3.3.0.